futurice/windows-app-development-best-practices/README.md

 ## Windows App Development

+### Refer to the right documentation

+When searching for the official documentation for a class, it's easy to end up somewhere else than the documentation for Universal Apps.
+Generally Universal Apps utilize the new WinRT API (available for all languages) and the .NET for Universal Apps (available for managed languages).
+Many of the classes used in Universal Apps have existed (possible with differences) in incompatible .NET versions.
+Therefore, if you search e.g. for UIElement, you might end up at http://msdn.microsoft.com/en-us/library/system.windows.uielement%28v=vs.110%29.aspx, while the correct documentation for the WinRT class can be found at http://msdn.microsoft.com/en-us/library/__windows/apps__/windows.ui.xaml.uielement.aspx.
+Generally, if the url points to windows/apps/, you are in the correct place.

+The landing base for Universal Apps API documentation cant be found at: http://msdn.microsoft.com/en-us/library/windows/apps/br211369.aspx

 ### Do not hardcode a Name for your custom controls

 When writing custom or user controls, do not set the control's Name property with a fixed value.
 In XAML this would mean setting the x:Name attribute for the root element.